travisseymour/EPICpy/article/paper.md

 # A New Approach Using EPICpy

-EPICpy offers a new cross-platform GUI application for EPIC modeling, with exectuables and detailed instructions made publicly available for Linux (Ubuntu v18 and newer, and related Debian-based distributions), MacOS (Catalina v10.15 and newer), as well as Windows (v10.21H2 and newer via the Window Subsystem for Linux v2).
+EPICpy offers a new cross-platform GUI application for EPIC modeling, with executables and detailed instructions made publicly available for Linux (Ubuntu v18 and newer, and related Debian-based distributions), MacOS (Catalina v10.15 and newer), as well as Windows (v10.21H2 and newer via the Window Subsystem for Linux v2).
 For potential users on other operating systems, a Dockerfile is also provided for containerized EPIC modeling.

 EPICpy is based on the Python programming language instead of C++ and follows the structure shown in Figure 2.